HomeDirectoriesFree vs Paid Directory Listings: Which Works Better

 • More detailed business information helps pre-qualify visitors

-• Premium positioning attracts more serious prospects
+• Premium positioning draws more serious prospects

 Did you know?
 According to Nimble IT’s analysis of directory services, businesses that upgrade from free to premium directory options see an average 157% improvement in lead quality, similar to the quality differential seen between free and paid web directory listings.

-Industry-specific conversion patterns reveal interesting trends:
+Industry-specific conversion patterns show some clear trends:

 IndustryFree Listing Conversion RatePaid Listing Conversion RateConversion Differential